Honda VFR800: Eighth generation: 2014–2021 VFR800F (RC79)

 A facelifted VFR800 debuted at the 2013 EICMA show in Milan, Italy.
 The revised model features a new single sided exhaust system, akin to the fifth-generation one, lighter wheels, and additional mass-reduction, lowering the curb weight by 10 kg.
 The new VFR also features traction control, a new instrument panel, and revised aerodynamic bodywork with LED lighting, though the engine and chassis remain largely unchanged from the previous sixth-generation model.
 Continued from the sixth-generation model is also the 2006 refined version of the VTEC system.
 The side-mounted radiators were dropped in favour of dual front-mounted units.
 The model is sold worldwide.
 In the US market, it is available in two versions: Standard and Deluxe.
 The Deluxe version adds ABS, traction control, grip heaters, center stand, and self-canceling turn signals.
 Outside the US, only the Deluxe version is sold.
 The RC79 was only offered for two model years in the US: 2014 and 2015.

+Variants

+The VFR800P is the police variant of the VFR800.